AyushGupta51379/Web_Development/README.md

 # How to run the code?

+## First, Download the folder you want to render as webpage

 ## Use a server

 You can either use a Python server or a WAMP or other server.